 That’s why in the morning, people usually do not worry about the anxiety and horror stories experienced in a dream, the brain makes it clear that this way it is just a “rehearsal”.

 10. Alleviating negative feelings through symbolic associations – Ernest Hartmann

-One of the founders of the so-called Modern theory of dreams, a psychiatrist and researcher of the nature of dreams Ernest Hartmann writes:
+One of the founders of the so-called Contemporary theory of dreaming, a psychiatrist and researcher of the nature of dreams Ernest Hartmann writes:

 “If a person has a prevailing and vivid emotion, this person’s dreams are simple, if not primitive.
 For example, some survivors of psychological trauma often recall dreaming about something like:

 “I was lying on the beach, and suddenly a huge wave washed me away”.
 This is a fairly common event when an individual does not dream about a specific event, but some homogenous emotion, such as fear.